Gaius-Augustus/BRAKER/README.md

 For all your BASH sessions, add the above lines to a startup script (e.g.`~/.bashrc`).

+#### Python3

+On Ubuntu, Python3 is usually installed by default, `python3` will be in your `$PATH` variable, by default, and BRAKER will automatically locate it.
+However, you have the option to specify the `python3` binary location in two other ways:

+1. Export an environment variable `$PYTHON3_PATH`, e.g. in your `~/.bashrc` file:

+        export PYTHON3_PATH=/path/to/python3/

+2. Specify the command line option `--PYTHON3_PATH=/path/to/python3/` to `braker.pl`.

 #### Bamtools

 Download BAMTOOLS (e.g. `git clone https://github.com/pezmaster31/bamtools.git`).
 Install